 The Boiling Water Method

-If you are using this method at an altitude above 1,000 feet, you will need to add an additional minute for every 1,000 feet of elevation.
+If you are using this method at an altitude above 1,000 feet, you will need to add an additional minute of boiling time for every 1,000 feet of elevation.

 The Dishwasher Method